 Do colleges look at AP Computer Science Principles?

-What is AP Computer Science Principles good for?
+What does AP Computer Science Principles cover?

-AP CSP is great for exploring a variety of topics in computer science, from how the Internet works to data science to program development.
-You don't need any prior knowledge or experience in computer science to take the course and be successful.
-AP CSP introduces you to programming so you can learn the basics of planning and writing algorithms and creating programs to solve meaningful real-world problems.
+You don't need any prior knowledge or experience in computer science to take this course and be successful.
+AP CSP introduces you to programming from the beginning so you can learn the basics of planning and writing algorithms and creating programs to solve meaningful real-world problems.

 Which is harder – AP Computer Science A or Principles?